-For 11 years, GROW Living Stones has been encouraging relationships with neighbors by helping those in need through meal ministry.
-Its core a team of volunteers serves monthly meals to neighbors who are struggling, as well as providing them with fellowship, encouragement, and prayer.
+For 12 years, GROW Living Stones has been encouraging relationships with neighbors by helping those in need through meal ministry and other services.
+Its core team of volunteers serves monthly meals to neighbors who are struggling, as well as providing them with fellowship, encouragement, and prayer.
 Activities take place at three locations in the South Hills: Baldwin UP Church, North Way Christian Community Church, and Fairhaven United Methodist Church.
 Donations and volunteers to serve meals are both welcomed.